 In addition to his Congregational family, Rabbi’s own children have grown up at Beth Israel.
 Rabbi Weis is married to noted Judaic artist and educator Susan Fischer Weis, who is the Executive Director of the Board of Jewish Education (BJE).
 They have three children, Joshua, Leah and Rebecca.
-Leah and her husband Rob have a daughter, Rina.
+Leah and her husband Rob have a daughter, Rina, and son, Ruben.

 Cantor Harrison brings a wealth of experience from her study and work in Jerusalem, New York, and Baltimore.
 She holds a Master of Arts in Sacred Music & Cantorial Ordination from Hebrew Union College – Debbie Friedman School of Sacred Music and a Ph.D. in Jewish Studies with concentrations in Liturgy, Biblical Hebrew, and History from Baltimore Hebrew University.
 Cantor Harrison is also an ordained Rabbi having earned Rabbinic Semicha from the Mesifta Adath Wolkowisk during her doctoral studies.